catuchi/bookmarker/README.md

 ## Usage

 Just download and open index.html.
-It is all client side
+It is all in the client side

 ## Tech Stack